Who is Rohan Kallicharan?

 Who are you... in no more than 5 bullet points?
 (I changed it to 8!)

-Tell us more about being a mental health campaigner and ambassador...
+Tell us more about your work in the mental health space

 As a campaigner, I am involved in campaigns around mental health awareness and wellbeing in the public space.
-Recent examples include:
+Examples include:

 Sky News – 3 January 2020 – discussing the Take A Minute Campaign – the main interview starts at around 3 minutes